Lee Cuddy is seventeen years old and on the run.

 I have to commend Augustus Rose for his skill in creating a narrative flow that was so easy to take in.
 For the first half of the book Lee appears lost, like she’s treading water.
 It had a dream-like feel to it as Lee drifts in and out of different events.
 As the story goes on and the mystery starts to unravel Lee finds herself completely immersed.
 This steady shift in tone is reflected beautifully in both the pacing and the prose, from a drug-fueled haze to cold sobriety.

 So why do I feel so undecided about this book?
-The devil is in the plot itself, which to me felt like it had too many holes and not well developed enough at points.
+The devil is in the plot itself, which to me felt like it had too many holes and was not well developed enough at points.
 Most of the Crystal Castle plot feels like it was thrown out of the window and I found it underwhelming.
 Then there was Tomi, the hacker.
-If there is one thing that is difficult to write about hackers and the deep web.
+If there is one thing that is difficult to write about without in-depth knowledge it is hackers and the deep web.
 I won’t go into many details about it due to spoilers, but there were a lot of pieces of this portion of the plot that was just plain illogical and almost pointless.
 I even checked with a friend of mine that is a student in cyber security to be sure.
-Frankly the deep web is almost romanticized in the book when it really shouldn’t be.
+The deep web is almost romanticized in the book when it really shouldn’t be.

 Also while I know that convenience was important for creating the dreamy flow that I mentioned earlier, a lot of things seemed a little bit too convenient to be believable a lot of the time.
 A good portion of the plot was easy to predict, but I was still compelled to read because I wanted to know more of the why than the what.